UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 In deregulated states like PA, OH, and IL, your chosen supplier handles your electricity rate, while your local utility manages delivery and grid fees.

-While Texas often dominates the conversation around deregulated electricity, several other states offer energy choice programs with similar delivery charge structures.
-The fundamental rule remains the same across state lines: you can shop for your electricity supply, but your local utility handles the physical delivery and bills you for grid maintenance.
+While Texas often dominates the national conversation around deregulated electricity, several other prominent states offer robust energy choice programs with surprisingly similar delivery charge structures.
+The fundamental rule of deregulation remains the exact same across state lines: you have the right to shop for your electricity supply on an open market, but your locally assigned utility company still handles the physical delivery and continues to bill you for necessary grid maintenance.

 Pennsylvania

-In Pennsylvania, your local utility company, often called an Electric Distribution Company (EDC), handles the delivery of your electricity.
-When you shop for a competitive supplier through the state’s official marketplace, your new supply rate replaces the utility’s default price, but your EDC continues to charge fixed and variable distribution fees to maintain the local grid.
+In Pennsylvania, your local utility company — such as PECO or PPL Electric Utilities — operates as an Electric Distribution Company (EDC).
+When you shop for a highly competitive supplier through the state’s official marketplace, your new supply rate immediately replaces the utility’s default generation price.
+However, your EDC confidently continues to charge fixed and variable distribution fees to maintain the local power grid and ensure reliable service.

 Ohio

-Ohio residents navigate a similar system using the state’s Energy Choice Ohio marketplace.
-If you live in an area serviced by a major utility, you will pay them a regulated delivery fee.
-Even if you lock in a cheaper generation rate with a retail electric supplier, those standard delivery and transmission costs will remain on your monthly bill.
+Ohio residents navigate a deeply similar system using the state’s Energy Choice Ohio marketplace.
+If you live in an area serviced by a major utility like AEP Ohio or Duke Energy, you will pay them a strictly regulated delivery fee.
+Even if you aggressively lock in a cheaper generation rate with a retail electric supplier, those standard delivery and transmission costs will permanently remain on your monthly bill.

 Illinois

-If you live in Illinois and receive service from a major utility, you participate in a deregulated market where you can choose an alternative retail electric supplier.
-Just like in other states, your chosen supplier handles the generation of your electricity, while your primary utility continues to bill you for the delivery services required to transport that power to your home.
+If you live in Illinois and receive service from a major utility like ComEd or Ameren, you participate in a deregulated market where you can quickly choose an alternative retail electric supplier.
+Just like in other competitive states, your chosen supplier completely handles the generation of your electricity, while your primary utility continues to securely bill you for the delivery services required to transport that power to your home.

 Why Delivery Fees Fluctuate Throughout the Year